 - B. The Employer or its designee(s) shall meet at mutually convenient times with the Union. - C. Time Limits.
 The time limits of this grievance and arbitration procedure shall be adhered to strictly.
 The Employer shall have the right to refuse to process or arbitrate a grievance which is not raised in a timely fashion.
-If at any step of the grievance procedure the Employer does not formally respond as provided herein, it will be assumed that the Employer has rejected the grievance, and that the next step of the grievance procedure shall be available. - D. Extension of the Time Limits.
+If at any step of the grievance procedure the Employer does not formally respond as provided herein, it will be assumed that the Employer has rejected the grievance, and that the next step of the grievance procedure shall be available.
+The parties will make best efforts to schedule arbitration within six (6) months of selecting an arbitrator. - D. Extension of the Time Limits.
 The time limits of this grievance and arbitration procedure may be extended by mutual Agreement, in writing, between the parties.
-The parties may mutually agree in writing to waive any of the time limits contained in this procedure. - E. Arbitration Limits.
+Providing that a written request is made before the due date, Tthe parties may mutually agree in writing to waive any of the time limits contained in this procedure. - E. Arbitration Limits.
 The arbitration provisions of this grievance and arbitration procedure shall be strictly limited to the effective dates of this Agreement.
-The Employer shall have no obligation to arbitrate any grievance arising after the date on which this Agreement terminates.
+The Employer shall have no obligation to arbitrate any grievance arising after the date on which this Agreement terminates. - F. An employee's election of any administrative or judicial proceeding involving any matter which is or might be alleged as a grievance under this Article shall relieve the Employer of any obligation to arbitrate such grievance.
+In such event, the Employer's last response at Step 3 of the grievance procedure shall be final and binding on all parties. - G. For purposes of this Article, the date of receipt shall be considered the effective date for purposes of calculating the time limits contained in this grievance procedure. - H. The parties may, upon mutual agreement, in writing, submit multiple grievances to an arbitrator for decision.

-- F. An employee's election of any administrative or judicial proceeding involving any matter which is or might be alleged as a grievance under this Article shall relieve the Employer of any obligation to arbitrate such grievance.
-In such event, the Employer's last response at Step 3 of the grievance procedure shall be final and binding on all parties. - G. For purposes of this Article, the date of receipt shall be considered the effective date for purposes of calculating the time limits contained in this grievance procedure. - H. The parties may, upon mutual agreement, in writing, submit multiple grievances to an arbitrator for decision. - I. The provisions of this Article shall not be interpreted to require that the Union process any grievance through the grievance or arbitration procedure which it believes in good faith lacks sufficient merit.
+I. The provisions of this Article shall not be interpreted to require that the Union process any grievance through the grievance or arbitration procedure which it believes in good faith lacks sufficient merit.